nabil828/comp1537-w22-repo/w10_nodejs-tutorial/readme.md

 git push heroku master
 ```

-to sync and push the local changes to the remote ropo hosted on Heroku.com.
+to sync and push local changes to the remote repo hosted on Heroku.com.

 - Check also
 [YouTube Demo](https://www.youtube.com/watch?v=27GoRa4d15c&ab_channel=Vuka)

 # Client Code
 Use the same client we have implement [last week](./client/).
+Notice the change in the `url` to point to our new Heroku link of our web server instead of openweathermap.org.

-You also need to install to install the following `cors` package
+You also need to install the following `cors` package

 ```
 npm install -i cors
 ```
 and add the following to the server code before your routes to force the server to bypass some security checks.

 ```
 const cors = require('cors');